 The CRJ-190 was followed by the 100-seat "CRJ-1000", which has a has a fuselage stretch of 3 meters (10 feet).
 It retains the same engines as the CRJ-900 and has about 90% parts commonality, with a maximum takeoff weight of 41,630 kilograms (91,800 pounds) and a range of kilometers (1,691 NMI).
 It has larger overhead storage bins and windows, as requested by customers.
 Initial flight was in the summer of 2008, with certification and initial customer deliveries in late 2010.

-Beyond the CRJ-1000, Bombardier is working on a "CSeries" with a different configuration, featuring twin underwing turbofans.
+* Beyond the CRJ-1000, Bombardier is working on a "CSeries" with a different configuration, featuring twin underwing turbofans.
 The effort was "touch & go" for a time, with the program suspended in early 2006, to be revived in a year later.
 The company is currently developing a 110-seat "CS100" and a 130-seat "CS300".
 They will be powered by the new, highly efficient Pratt & Whitney PW1000G geared turbofan and will make extensive use of composite materials in their construction.
-Initial flight of the CS100 was on 16 September 2013, with introduction to service expected in 2014.BACK_TO_TOP
+Initial flight of the CS100 was on 16 September 2013,; initial flight of the CS300 was on 28 February 2015, with both aircraft to enter service in 2016.BACK_TO_TOP

 * While building up the CRJ line, Bombardier also pursued development of a high-end, transcontinental-range business jet, the "Global Express".
 The program was publicly unveiled in 1991, with the first of four flight-test prototypes performing its initial flight on 13 October 1996.
 Two static test prototypes were also built.
 The type was certified in 1998, with initial deliveries to customers by the end of that year.